Baltoli/project-docs/notes/log.md

 * For the most part, the amount of work done doing "tcp things" is about the same across versions.
 * Result is a clear attribution of overhead to TESLA work being done.
+* Added a section to the echo server benchmarks that analyses performance using hwpmc.